The Dynamics of Globular Clusters and Elliptical Galaxies: Cross-sectional density

 \subsection{Limitations of the model}

+One practical limitation for accurate number counts of stars in a crowded field comes from overlapping of the optical disks.
+Figure~\ref{fig:SF} represents the simulated field of view of a plate $2\times2$ arc min$^2$, with a true star density of 100 stars arc min$^{-2}$.
+Unobscured stars are shown in green; the yellow stars represent an overlap of the optical disks, with the degree of overlap ranging from brushing edges to complete masking and this clearly affects the final counts.
+The stars outside the plate area are included in the figure to allow for completeness in the algorithm for assessing visible star counts.
+A majority of star disks show some degree of overlap but, by pixel counting in the plate area, an estimate may be drawn for the degree of overlap for any given star density and distribution of apparent radii.

 In common with King's model equations, equation~\ref{eq:43} assumes a definite maximum radius, $r_f$, a limiting edge density $\rho_f$, and a defined core radius, $r_c$.
 Implicit also is the assumption that kinetic energy is partitioned equally within each shell, and that all stars have identical masses.
-This latter is the least plausible assumption, and a better model might be created using an idealised initial mass function (IMF) such as that of Salpeter.
-This presents an empirical IMF $P(n)\propto m^{-2.35}\propto r^{-7.05}$, where $P(n)$ is the probability of observing $n$ stars of given mass $m$.
+This latter is the least plausible assumption, and a better model can be created using an idealised initial mass function (IMF) such as that of Salpeter, with an empirical IMF $P(n)\propto m^{-2.35}\propto r^{-7.05}$, where $P(n)$ is the probability of observing $n$ stars of given mass $m$.

-One practical limitation for accurate number counts of stars in a crowded field is from overlapping of the optical disks.
-Figure~\ref{fig:SF} represents the simulated field of view of a plate $2x2$ arc minutes$^2$, with a true star density of 100 stars arc min$^{-2}$.
-Unobscured stars are shown in green; the yellow stars represent an overlap of the optical disks, with the degree of overlap ranging from brushing edges to complete masking, and this clearly affects the final counts.
-The stars outside the plate area are included in the figure to allow for completeness in the algorithm for assessing visible star counts.
-A majority of star disks show some degree of overlap but, by pixel counting in the plate area, an estimate may be drawn for the degree of overlap for any given star density and distribution of apparent radii.

-The formal analysis of the equations of motion for stars of differing masses within globular clusters is complex, but by using an IMF of simplified Salpeter form such as $P(n)\propto m^{-2}$, we may derive a modified function for the predicted number counts per unit area (equation~\ref{eq:N_r}):
+The formal analysis of the equations of motion for stars of differing masses within globular clusters is complex, but by using an IMF of simplified Salpeter form such as $P(n)\propto m^{-2}$, a modified function for the predicted number counts per unit area may be derived (equation~\ref{eq:N_r}):

-Figs. \ref{fig:M15} and \ref{fig:NGC6093} show two plots using this curve, with parameters adjusted for best fit to observational data for the globular clusters M15 and NGC6093 respectively.
+Figs. \ref{fig:NGC6093}, \ref{fig:M15} and \ref{fig:M92} show three plots for the GCs NGC6093, M15 and M92 using this curve, with parameters adjusted for best fit to observational data.